code-423n4/code423n4.com/_reports/2021-04-meebits.md

 Refactoring as suggested below will save gas, make code easier to read and prevent reverts in rare unfortunate occasions of clashes.

-Recommend not generating random IDs and instead use counters.
-It will make the code more predictable and easier to read, avoids clashing of IDs, reduces the need to track minted tokens.
+Recommend not generating random IDs and instead using counters.
+It makes the code more predictable and easier to read, avoids clashing of IDs, and reduces the need to track minted tokens.

 ## [[M-02] instead of `call()` , `transfer()` is used to withdraw the ether](https://github.com/code-423n4/2021-04-meebits-findings/issues/2)